Configurationz/Jenkins_Ins/index.md

 - We need to install java before we install jenkins because without java, jenkins wouldn't work

-- Search for an openjdk (_8,11,17,19_)
+- So, search for an openjdk (_8,11,17,19_) to install
 ```
 sudo apt-cache search openjdk
 ```

-- Check a specific openjdk version we need to download
+- Check for a specific openjdk version we need to install
 ```
 sudo apt-cache madison openjdk-11-jdk
 ```